 Many of us can 'up our game' and go the extra mile for a short period.
 But, what happens, when the short period extends, slowly, month by month?

 "We move from running on adrenaline, to running on cortisol, our stress hormone."

-How will we sustain ourselves?
-What conversations are we having about how we continue (or don't continue) giving the same level of support, as the world starts to open up or even goes back into lockdown?
+How can we sustain ourselves?
+What conversations can we have about how we will continue (or don't continue) to give the same level of support now that lockdown is over?

-How are we managing expectations and meeting everyone's needs?
+How can we manage expectations and meet everyone's needs?